 Composting activities will become necessary throughout the year to keep up with the demand of soil for all of your gardens.

 It takes a lot of soil to fill a small garden bed so you will need a lot of material.

-If you have a yard with trees, bushes and lawn that needs mowing you can create your own healthy living garden soil in just a few months that is the key to a bountiful healthy garden.
+If you have a yard with trees, bushes and lawn that needs mowing you can create your own healthy living garden soil.

-You will want to use yard waste like plant trimmings and grass clippings that is chemical and pesticide free because you will be creating quality soil that actually has living organisms residing in it.
+You will be creating quality soil that actually has living organisms residing in it.